zzhangjii/learning-library/ApplicationIntegration-labguide.md

         - NOTE: If you make a mistake during mapping, you’ll want to know how to delete a mapping so you can redo it.
 Here are the steps:

-            - *Click the field name* on the target side (it’s a link) to display the Build Mappings detailed editor.
+            - *Click the field name* on the target side (it’s a link on the right-side) to display the *Build Mappings* detailed editor.

             - In the editor, find the statement in the right-side panel representing your incorrect mapping.
-It’s a “*value-of select*” statement. *Right-click on it.*
+It’s a “*value-of select*” statement.
+Right-click on it.

             - Select the *Delete* option in the popup menu.

-            - Click the *Close* button in the dialog’s lower-right corner to exit the Build Mappings detailed editor.
+            - Click the *Close* button in the dialog’s lower-right corner to exit the *Build Mappings* detailed editor.

             - Notice that the mapping is gone from the data mapper.

             - Perform the desired mapping.

-    - Click the *Save* button in the upper-right corner of the data mapper.

     - Continue mapping until all five fields are mapped: